-If you had joined a medical evacuation program like MedjetAssist before leaving on the trip, you would have been picked up from the French hospital and delivered to the hospital of your choice at home, all for a low yearly membership fee.
+If you had joined a medical evacuation program like MedjetAssist before leaving on the trip, you would have been picked up from the French hospital and delivered to the hospital of your choice at home.

 In December 2012, Alan and I were enjoying a lovely Rhine River Christmas markets cruise.
 We had just completed the river portion of our trip and had begun a 3-day land extension in Lucerne, Switzerland—the part of the trip that I was most excited about.
 But all I remember is feeling miserable posing in front of the Lion of Lucerne and hoping that I could walk back to the hotel.